Recommendations for treating the air and saving on heating

 Dispersive condensation-evaporation cycle of the humidity in the walls:

-5. Temperature rising towards the comfort temperature of 18 °C: humidity condenses in the walls
+4. Decreasing air temperature to 14 °C: humidity condenses in the walls

-6. Comfort temperature 20 °C: humidity evaporates from the walls dissipating energy
+6. Increasing temperature to 19 °C: humidity evaporates from the walls dissipating energy

 Energy is wasted continuously re-evaporating the humidity from the walls